Bayesian Optimization Over Iterative Learners with Structured Responses: A Budget-aware Planning Approach: RELATED WORK

-\textbf{Non-myopic policies:}While there were early attempts at non-myopic selection for length-two horizons \citep[e.g.,][]{osborne2010bayesian}, most work proposing practical methods for longer horizons is very recent. \citet{wu2019practical} developed gradient estimates for two-step EI admitting gradient-based search for the optimal two-step selection. \citet{lam2016bayesian} utilized a Markov decision process (MDP) formalism and performed rollouts with a predefined base policy to estimate the value function.
-GLASSES \citep{gonzalez2016glasses} approximates the solution for the optimal non-myopic selection by a combination of approximate integration given future selections and approximating the future selections by a diversity-promoting batch selection procedure from \citet{gonzalez2016batch}).
 Closely-related to our work is BINOCULARS \citet{jiang2020binoculars} which was discussed in Section \ref{background}.
 The major differences to our proposed BAPI approach are that (a) BINOCULARS uses \textit{joint} batch expected improvement $q$-EI \citet{wang2016parallel} while we use the sequential greedy selection \citet{wilson2018maximizing}, (b) BINOCULARS uses a fixed horizon that is budget agnostic while we use a budget-adaptive horizon, and (c) BINOCULARS does not take cost into account when returning its non-myopic selected query while our method does factor cost in. \citet{lee2021nonmyopic} consider the general cost-aware setting and frame the problem as a constrained MDP.
 Their method approximately solves the intractable problem by performing rollouts of a base policy that does not adapt the horizon to the budget.
-Their method Moreover, it's base policy is normalized by cost leading to a bias towards low-cost queries.
+Moreover, it's base policy is normalized by cost leading to a bias towards low-cost queries.
 Building upon the efficient one-shot multi-step tree approach of \citet{jiang2020efficient}, \citet{astudillo2021multi} introduce cost-modeling and develop a budget-aware method.
-However, the adaptation of their method to the horizon is post-hoc in the sense that the horizon has to be fixed in advance and cannot be adaptive to the remaining budget due to utility function formulation and optimization.
+However, this method's adaptation to the horizon is post-hoc in the sense that the horizon has to be fixed in advance and cannot be adaptive to the remaining budget due to utility function formulation and optimization.
 This leads to an unnecessary higher dimensional optimization and a manual zero padding technique to handle cases where the selected horizon violates the remaining budget.